bltlab/mot/README.md

 ## Sentence Segmentation and Tokenization

 Each JSON document in the release has `paragraphs` and `n_paragraphs` fields.
 These contain the text of each website divided by paragraphs and the number of paragraphs, respectively.
-For the languages where we provide sentence segmentation and  tokenization, the fields `sentences`, `n_sentences`, `tokens`, and `n_tokens` are also provided.
+We provide sentence segmentation and tokenization for all languages in MOT, which can be accessed with the fields `sentences`, `n_sentences`, `tokens`, and `n_tokens`.

-We currently provide both sentence segmentation and tokenization in the following languages (by ISO 639-3 code): amh, cmn, ell, eng, fas, fra, hye, ind, khm, kor, lao, mya, por, prs, rus, spa, srp, tha, tir, tur, ukr, urd, vie, and yue.

-We provide sentence segmentation but not tokenization for the following languages: aze, bos, hat, hau, kin, lin, mkd, nde, orm, pus, sna, som, sqi, swh, and uzb.

-We currently do not support sentence segmentation or tokenization for the following languages (but we're working on it): ben, bod, kat, and kur.

 # Working with the Data